OpenVisualCloud/Media-Transport-Library/doc/dma.md

 ## 1. Overview

-Intel® Media Transport Library support DMA feature to offload the cpu memory copy for better rx video session density.
-DMA dev API is supported from DPDK 21.11, DMA feature was introduced from v0.7.2
+The Intel® Media Transport Library supports a DMA feature to offload CPU memory copy for better RX video session density.
+The DMA device API is supported from DPDK version 21.11, and the DMA feature was introduced in version 0.7.2

 ## 2. DMA driver bind to PMD(vfio-pci) mode